MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 >> If you are in the project directory, the code will still work.
 However, it will not work in any other location.
 > {: .solution}
 {: .challenge}

+*TODO: Consider removing, move to a separate lesson, mention in the context of an existing package, or just cite Python Packaging Guide for optional components.*

 Optional dependencies can be installed as well with `pip install -e .[docs,tests]`